-Watch Episode #5: an Industry Q&A Session with David Weinstein
+Home Automation Podcast Episode #5: An Industry Q&A With David Weinstein

 An Interview with Lutron Electronics' VP of Residential Sales

 This week's home automation podcast features our host Ron Callis interviewing David Weinstein.
 Recorded live on Thursday, June 1st, 2017 at 12:30 p.m.
 EST.

 In his role at Lutron, David is responsible for leading sales across consumer facing channels including Residential Integrated Systems, Retail Integrator, and Lighting Showroom Sales Channels.
 David also focuses on the top 50 accounts across multiple channels while supporting, managing and closing many large residential projects and identifying and developing major business opportunities.